Bowen Basin: Fairview Coal Seam Gas field

-Scotia gas field
+Scotia coal seam gas field

-The Scotia gas field is in the Bowen Basin, onshore Eastern Queensland, approximately 340 kilometres north-west of Brisbane and 145 kilometres north-east of Roma on the Burunga anticline within PL 176.
+The Scotia coal seam gas field is in the Bowen Basin, onshore Eastern Queensland, approximately 340 kilometres north-west of Brisbane and 145 kilometres north-east of Roma on the Burunga anticline within PL 176.
 The area of PL 176 is approximately 213 square kilometres.
 Santos has a 100% working interest in the project.

 The discovery well, the Scotia 3, was drilled in 1996.
 It was the first well drilled to test the late Permian coal seam gas play.
 Coal seam methane gas production started in 2002.
 Under a 15-year contract the field supplies CS Energy's gas-fired power station.

 The total investment to date is approximately A$65 million.
 The Scotia field comprises 25 connected wells gathered into a central processing facility.
 The processing includes water separation, glycol dehydration and four-stage compression.
 Sales gas is transported via a 111-kilometre Scotia/Peat lateral pipeline to join the Roma to Brisbane Pipeline, about 116 kilometres east of Wallumbilla.